 2013 LTIP.
 During 2013, we adopted a long-term, performance-based stock incentive plan (the "2013 LTIP").
-The 2013 LTIP provides stock options and restricted stock units in combination, which vest based on company-specific subscriber and financial goals.
-Exercise of the stock awards is contingent on achieving these goals by September 30, 2022.
+The 2013 LTIP provides stock options and restricted stock units in combination, which vest based on company-specific subscriber and financial performance conditions.
+Exercise of the stock awards is contingent on achieving these performance conditions by September 30, 2022.

-Although no awards vest until the Company attains the performance goals, compensation related to the 2013 LTIP will be recorded based on management's assessment of the probability of meeting the remaining goals.
-If the remaining goals are probable of being achieved, we will begin recognizing the associated non-cash, stock-based compensation expense on our Consolidated Statements of Operations and Comprehensive Income (Loss) over the estimated period to achieve the goal.
+Although no awards vest until the Company attains the performance goals described above, compensation related to the 2013 LTIP will be recorded based on management's assessment of the probability of meeting the remaining performance conditions.
+If the remaining performance conditions are probable of being achieved, we will begin recognizing the associated non-cash, stock-based compensation expense on our Consolidated Statements of Operations and Comprehensive Income (Loss) over the estimated period to achieve the performance condition.

-During the years ended December 31, 2015, 2014, 2013, we determined that 30%, 10% and 20%, respectively, of the 2013 LTIP performance goals were probable of achievement.
-During the year ended December 31, 2017 and 2016, no additional 2013 LTIP performance goals were deemed probable of achievement.
-As a result, we recorded non-cash, stock-based compensation expense for the years ended December 31, 2017, 2016 and 2015, as indicated in the table below titled "Non-Cash, Stock-Based Compensation Expense Recognized."
-As of December 31, 2017, approximately 20% of the 2013 LTIP awards had vested.
+During the years ended December 31, 2015, 2014, 2013, we determined that 30%, 10% and 20%, respectively, of the 2013 LTIP performance conditions were probable of achievement.
+During the years ended December 31, 2018, 2017 and 2016, no additional 2013 LTIP performance conditions were deemed probable of achievement.
+During 2018, management determined the 2013 LTIP performance conditions were neither probable nor improbable of achievement.
+As a result, we are no longer recording non-cash, stock-based compensation expense for the 2013 LTIP.
+We recorded non-cash, stock-based compensation expense for the years ended December 31, 2019, 2018 and 2017, as indicated in the table below titled "Non-Cash, Stock-Based Compensation Expense Recognized."
+As of December 31, 2018, approximately 20% of the 2013 LTIP awards had vested.

 2017 LTIP.
 On December 2, 2016, we adopted a long-term, performance-based stock incentive plan (the "2017 LTIP").
-The 2017 LTIP provides stock options, which vest based on company-specific subscriber and financial goals.
+The 2017 LTIP provides stock options, which vest based on company-specific subscriber and financial performance conditions.
 Awards were initially granted under the 2017 LTIP as of January 1, 2017.
-Exercise of the stock awards is contingent on achieving these goals by December 31, 2020.
+Exercise of the stock awards is contingent on achieving these performance conditions by December 31, 2020.

-Although no awards vest until the Company attains the performance goals, compensation related to the 2017 LTIP will be recorded based on management's assessment of the probability of meeting the performance goals.
-If the performance goals are probable of being achieved, we will begin recognizing the associated non-cash, stock-based compensation expense on our Consolidated Statements of Operations and Comprehensive Income (Loss) over the estimated period to achieve the goal.
+Although no awards vest until the Company attains the performance conditions described above, compensation related to the 2017 LTIP will be recorded based on management's assessment of the probability of meeting the performance conditions.
+If the performance conditions are probable of being achieved, we will begin recognizing the associated non-cash, stock-based compensation expense on our Consolidated Statements of Operations and Comprehensive Income (Loss) over the estimated period to achieve the performance condition.